08 Jun 2018

 For us, our focus is not so much on the hereafter, but first on the here.
 Rather than worrying who will get into heaven, we are concerned with who is excluded from our own doors.
 For us, this is the practice of following Jesus.
 We remember that true discipleship is shown in the practice of love.
 And as we wonder whether our practice of love is adequate, we ask, we listen, we believe: we try to change.
 This hurts, but this is how we understand the gospel.

-Corrymeela began in the Presbyterian Church of Ireland.
+Corrymeela began in the Presbyterian Church in Ireland.
 We are now joyfully an open ecumenical community with 170 members, and we share with over 10,000 people a year on programmes that hope to transform division through human encounter.
 Over and over again, we realise that change can cause fear.
 However, we have learnt that where there is fear, there is also the possibility of loving kindness, of learning, of being transformed ourselves.
 Much of our practice is rooted in the tradition of Irish Presbyterianism — with its great witness of dissent — and for this we are proud; and because of this we urge leadership and congregations of Irish Presbyterianism to reconsider today’s decisions.
 Today’s decisions deny and demean those who have already suffered enough at the hands of society and Christianity.

 To turn to people who “hold something against us” (Matt 5:24) is where we will find an experience of God.
 This takes courage and humility.
 Both benefit us; neither diminishes us.